 Password security is an easy prevention for brute force attacks, where attackers try random password combinations to access a network.
-Organizations can support their employees by offering password managers, so that strong passwords are easy to remember and hard to guess.
+Organizations can support their employees by offering password managers so that strong passwords are easy to remember and hard to guess.
 Multifactor authentication adds an additional level of security by requiring a secure password and a one-time access code.
 That means an attacker would need access to many secure points to breach your organization’s data.

 Solutions Provide Real-Time Monitoring Insights

 Perhaps the greatest peace of mind comes from tools that monitor your computers, laptops, and servers for changes.
 These solutions scan for vulnerabilities and identify any suspicious activity.
-From software that pass organizational muster (like video games) or attempts to breach the network (via phishing or malware), real-time monitoring solutions identify and catch threats before they become obstructions to data security.
+From software that passes organizational muster (like video games) or attempts to breach the network (via phishing or malware), real-time monitoring solutions identify and catch threats before they become obstructions to data security.

 CYDEF Prepares MSPs for the Worst-Case Scenario

-CYDEF’s suite of solutions protect your business – and your client’s data – from catastrophic loss related to data breaches.
-The combined power of our cybersecurity education solution and continuous endpoint monitoring enhances your security posture, and guarantee attacks are detected before data is revealed to the public.
+CYDEF’s suite of solutions protects your business – and your client’s data – from catastrophic loss related to data breaches.
+The combined power of our cybersecurity education solution and continuous endpoint monitoring enhances your security posture, and guarantees attacks are detected before data is revealed to the public.
 CYDEF’s free proof-of-value can provide a real-time sense of all that our solutions are capable of.
 Get your free trial today!